PLA is the most popular type of 3D printing filament. It’s easy to use and produces high-quality prints.

 Most of the time, a wet cloth is all you’ll need to clean the bed.

-But if that doesn’t remove all the dirt and residue, you can use a cleaning solution like acetone or IPA.
+But if that doesn’t remove all the dirt and residue, you can use a mild detergent or isopropyl alcohol (IPA).
 Just make sure the IPA has a concentration of over 70%.

 After cleaning, allow your print bed to dry before trying to print.